 Orange County Fraud Defense Lawyer

 Fraud has received a lot of media attention lately.
 High profile cases are splashed across the front pages of newspapers and are closely followed by broadcast and cable news shows.
 Unfortunately, very few people fully understand what these charges mean and how easily someone can violate state or federal fraud laws.
 California courts take these accusations very seriously and can thoroughly investigate your personal life and business to find evidence of fraud.
 If you find yourself facing state or federal fraud charges, you need the services of a skilled criminal defense attorney.
 Having a legal representative can make all the difference in securing an acquittal or making a deal with prosecutors.

-At Law Office of Michael L. Guisti, our Orange County white collar attorneys have 15+ years' experience defending clients against charges of fraud and other crimes in courtrooms in Orange County and across Southern California.
+At Law Office of Michael L. Guisti, our Orange County white collar attorneys have years of experience defending clients against charges of fraud and other crimes in courtrooms in Orange County and across Southern California.
 They are dedicated to obtaining the best possible outcome for their clients and have the skill you will need when building an aggressive defense against your charges.

 Call us today at (714) 530-9690 or toll-free at (888) 478-8999 to discuss your case and talk about your options.

 Call us today to discuss your case in a free case evaluation!

 Fraud is most simply defined as the use of misrepresentation or subterfuge for personal gain and is considered a white-collar crime.
 For the most part, fraud cases that go to trial are monetary in nature, but they can also involve the transfer of property, authority, or official favors.
 Depending on the nature of the case, fraud can be a matter of state or federal law, so it is of primary importance to make sure that you have an attorney experienced with both.

 Among the types of fraud charges frequently filed are the following: